valheimPlus/ValheimPlus/README.md

 ### Shared map system
 Allows you to see the explored areas on the map of other players on the server if they have their position on the map shared ingame.
 *You currently only receive exploration when you are online.*

-### Player visibility
-Allows you to be visible on the server map by default when joining.

 ### Prevent player from turning off visibility
 Prevents players on the server from making themselves invisible on the map.